Deepen your spiritual growth with these top picks from inspirational teachers

 One of our jobs is to actually listen to the wisdom of our cells.
 When we do we can develop self-awareness of what our body is telling us via our inner intelligence.

 9. Excuse Me Your Life is Waiting – Lynn Grabhorn

 Lynn Grabhorn’s upbeat book based on the Law of Attraction and drawn from the work of Esther and Jerry Hicks was a game-changer for me.
 Although I was and am aware that our thoughts and feelings created our world, habitual thinking and the resulting emotions were still on autopilot.
 What this book teaches quite clearly is negative thinking and the associated feelings are negatively creating our world.
 Without a doubt, one of the factors which will deepen your spiritual growth will be the ability to manage your thoughts and feelings.

 With lots of exercises and examples of how and when to pivot our thinking to be more positive, I found this book really helpful to change the thinking patterns I’d followed for most of my life.
 I realised how unhelpful and destructive worrying can be.
 I realised when the world brought lemons, I really had to make lemonade, quickly and emphatically!

-This book teaches you to manage the thoughts in your mind.
-Eliminating unhelpful negativity and pivoting to positive or solution orientated thinking and therefore relief from negative emotions helps you to stay plugged into your higher self.
+This book teaches you to manage your thoughts in your mind.
+Eliminating unhelpful negativity and pivoting to positive or solution-orientated thinking and therefore relief from negative emotions helps you to stay plugged into your higher self.
 This, in turn, improves our experience of our life in this world.

 10. The Untethered Soul – Michael Singer